-Midwest Job Openings and Hiring Activity – August 2015
+Midwest Job Openings & Hiring Activity, August 2016

-The seasonally adjusted ratio of unemployed persons per job opening – an indication of labor market activity and competitiveness – remained steady at 1.3 candidates per job opening in the Midwest in August.
-This is down from a ratio of 1.8 a year ago and maintains the lowest ratio in more than a decade.
-The U.S. ratio also remains unchanged at 1.5 in August.
+The seasonally adjusted ratio of unemployed persons per job opening – an indication of labor market activity and competitiveness – was at 1.3 candidates per job opening in the Midwest in August.
+The ratio is up slightly from the previous month (1.2 in July) and is the same as last year (also 1.3 in August 2015).
+The U.S. ratio was 1.4 in August, which is up slightly from 1.3 a month ago and down from 1.5 a year ago.

 The quit rate, which reflects the share of employees who left voluntarily (except retirements or transfers), is highly correlated with wage growth.
 Employees tend to quit and switch jobs at a higher rate during periods of economic growth.
-The Midwest’s August quit rate of 1.8 was slightly lower than July’s rate of 1.9 and unchanged from a year ago.
+The Midwest’s August 2016 quit rate of 1.9 was slightly down from the previous month (2.0 in July), and unchanged from August 2015.

 Chaired by Mayor Rahm Emanuel, World Business Chicago is the public-private partnership leading the Plan for Economic Growth and Jobs in order to drive business development, cultivate talent, and put Chicago at the forefront of the global economy.